bonamprabhu/stroop-effect/README.md

 # Statistical analysis of Stroop Effect

 Statistics is the science of decisions.
-This project aims to analyze statistical significance of a psychological occurrence called
-Stroop Effect by analysing data collected from an experiment.
+This project aims to analyze statistical significance of a psychological occurrence called Stroop Effect by analysing data collected from an experiment.
 It illustrates the steps involved in statistical analysis.
+Follow this [link](http://htmlpreview.github.io/?https://github.com/bonamprabhu/stroop-effect/blob/master/statistical-analysis.html) to view the HTML output.

 ## Try out the experiment